androb/deliverables/interviewplaybook/readme.md

 10. **Conclusion and Next Steps**: I advise on concluding the interview, follow-up procedures, and collecting feedback from the interview team.

-To begin creating an Interview Playbook, I'll need the company name, job description, and ideally a link to the job posting.
+To begin creating an Interview Playbook, you'll need the company name, job description, and ideally a link to the job posting.
 Optionally, a resume for the candidate can be provided for a more personalized assessment.

 ## Examples